 The active substance is white or almost white powder, slightly soluble in water, freely soluble in methanol, sparingly soluble in ethanol, slightly soluble in 2-propanol.
 The polymorphism is discussed satisfactorily.
+The manufacturer consistently produces the same polymorphic form.

 The substance is specified according to the requirements of the current Ph.
-Eur. monograph with additional requirements for residual solvents, particle size distribution and microbial impurities.
+Eur. monograph with additional requirements for a residual solvent.

-Wamlox 5 mg/80 mg, 5 mg/160 mg, 10 mg/160 mg film-coated tablets HU/H/0403/001-003/DC Public Assessment Report
+Valonor 5 mg/80 mg, 5 mg/160 mg, 10 mg/160 mg film-coated tablets HU/H/0400/001-003/DC Public Assessment Report